Temporary Home Repairs That Wont Solve Your Foundations Problems

 It can be tempting to fill foundation cracks on the exterior of your home or install a new door frame and think that the problem is fixed.
 However, it’s important to recognize that good foundation repair is an extremely involved process, because cracks and uneven door frames are symptoms of much larger issues.
 Many homeowners look to correct small issues that are indicative of bigger problems without realizing that they are only concealing what has the potential to become a major repair:

 One of the most common quick fixes involves hydraulic cement to fix foundation cracks.
 These cracks are commonly inside or outside of a basement or crawl space and can disappear when filled with expanding cement.
-However, the problem that caused those cracks still exists, which is why it is important to contact a foundation repair specialist with this issue.
+However, the problem that caused those cracks still exists, which is why it is important to contact a

 Installing a Weeping Tile